2024 Solar Incentives Guide for Berkley, MI - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit equal to a specified percentage of the money you spend on your solar system.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit equal to a certain percentage of the money you spend installing solar panels.

 State & Local Solar Incentives